- Cory Checketts

 This should go without saying by now, but it seems that there are still sellers who insist on sending more than two messages per order.
-Remember, Amazon sends 2-3 emails per purchase (at purchase, upon shipping, and sometimes 10-14 days after).
+Remember, Amazon sends 2-3 emails per purchase (at purchase, shipping, and sometimes 10-14 days after).
 Your messages need to complement, not compete with, Amazon’s.

 As important as it is to keep your emails concise and on point, don’t forget to focus on the buyer.
 Messages focused on your needs and not on those of your buyers’ will be less effective.
 Keep your buyer first.

-For example, when asking for a product review, explain how their product review can help shoppers—just like themselves—make informed purchasing decisions based on what others have said.
+For example, when asking for a product review, explain how their product review can help shoppers—just like them—make informed purchasing decisions based on what others have said.
 Everyone benefits from honest product reviews, that’s why it’s important for them to share their opinions.

-4. Sending Irrelevant Messages
+4. Sending irrelevant messages

+The holiday shopping season is a great time to be creative with your messaging.
+That’s why you need to tailor your Buyer-Seller emails to this special time of year.
 Don’t send your usual follow-up emails.
 Add some creativity to your Q4 and holiday messages by adding some relevant imagery for that time of year.
-We suggest that you keep your images neutral and non-denominational.
-Feel free to use the image below in your messages.
+We suggest that you keep your images neutral and non-denominational, like the image below.

 Put simply, don’t over message; one email should suffice.
-Have one call to action—be focused and stick to it.
+Test your messages and optimize them to meet your goals.
 Put the buyer’s needs before your own.
 And send relevant messages with some creative flair.
-In short, send the kinds of messages that you would want to receive.
+In short, send the messages that you would want to receive.

 And if you’re looking to take your Buyer-Seller Messaging to the next level with automation, then you need to try Feedback Genius free for 30 days.